Yoga as Therapy for Back Problems

 Back pain can seriously affect our quality of life and is a major cause of time taken off work.
 This 2-day workshop aimed at yoga teachers and yoga therapists, will look at some of the most common conditions affecting the back, offering safe and effective ways to assess and advise clients.

-Each year some 40% of the population is affected by back pain and it costs £5 billion in lost working days and many people with back pain are told by their doctors to take up yoga.
-Thus it is very important for yoga teachers and yoga therapists, to know and understand enough about back problems to have the confidence to be able to help such students.
+Each year some 40% of the population is affected by back pain and it costs around £5 billion in lost working days.
+Many people with back pain are told by their doctors to take up yoga.
+It thus behoves yoga teachers and yoga therapists, to know and understand enough about back problems to have the confidence to be able to help such students.

-This 2-day workshop will look at some of the most common conditions affecting the back, how to determine which asanas might be suitable and which to avoid, and how to incorporate breath and mind (the koshas) in order to help relieve pain, mobilise and strengthen the spine, as well as for rehabilitation and problem prevention.
+In this workshop you will learn about some of the most common conditions affecting the back, how to determine which asanas might be suitable and which to avoid.
+Also how to incorporate breathing and mind techniques (the koshas) in order to help relieve pain, mobilise and strengthen the spine and for rehabilitation and problem prevention.

-- Yoga poses for different types of problem
+• Yoga poses and sequences for different types of problem

 The workshop will contain some theory, as well as practical work, and is aimed at yoga teachers, trainee teachers and yoga therapists.

 Anna has been teaching yoga for over 35 years, trained and worked as an osteopath, shiatsu practitioner and hypnotherapist and currently focuses on yoga therapy.
-She is a board member and teacher on the Yogacampus Yoga Therapy Diploma course and also taught for many years on the teacher training courses.
+She is a faculty member on the Yoga Campus yoga therapy diploma course and also taught for many years on the teacher training courses.